This is my second review of the 1986 film “The Mission”. It is much more extensive than my original review, which is also posted here on my blog.

 This film showed, in my view, in a very visceral and moving way that what matters is our relationship with Christ.
 And if need be, we should be willing to become martyrs as Mendoza, Fr.
 Gabriel, the other priests, and the Guarani did.
 For us, death is not the end, but rather the beginning of an eternity with our Lord.

 In the end, Mendoza got the redemption he was seeking, Fr.
 Gabriel sacrificially laid down his life for his brothers and sisters in Christ.
-And the Guarani died as true martyrs.
-Also, we saw a cautionary tale of when the Church gets too involved in worldly political affairs.
+The Guarani died as true martyrs for Christ.
+Theirs was a simplicity and purity of faith, that was both profound and sublime.
+Also, we saw a cautionary tale of when the Church gets too involved in worldly political affairs of the state.

 I can say, without a hint of doubt, that this film is easily in my top 5 of my favorite films of all time.
 It’s not easy to watch, but it’s worth it.
 This film was both profound and disturbing.